abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 title: "Final Ode to OpenEdge ABL Part 1: a Ruby Adapter is Born"
 date: 2012-07-08 20:37
 comments: true
-categories:
 ---

-I'm planning this post as part of a short series that will finally give me some closure on my OpenEdge ABL / Progress past and allow me to move on.
-After I'm finished I hope to be able to completely wipe OpenEdge from my mind and not visit the community anymore.
-I'd like to spend some time improving my Ruby and maybe learning some Clojure/Erlang/Haskell.

 It's weird how I have trouble letting go.
-Almost 1 1/2 years ago, I wrote [a post][1] where I theorized a cure for a language that had tortured me at the first full-time programming job that I ever had: OpenEdge ABL.
+Nearly two years ago, I wrote [a post][1] where I theorized a cure for a programming language and database that had tortured me at the first full-time programming job that I ever had:
+OpenEdge ABL.
 Shortly after writing that post, I quit my job and moved to a new city, where I got a job contracting as a Ruby developer.
-I'm much happier at my new job, but I can't seem to let go of the ideas I came up with that could free a person that could be in a similar position that I used to be in (programming in Progress / OpenEdge ABL).
+I'm much happier at my new job, but every once in awhile I would think of the plan that I had made and visit the Progress community areas, like stalking an ex-lover on Facebook.

+Little has changed in Progress-land, it seems.
+People are still drinking the Kool-Aid, waiting for Progress to keep improving the ABL language.
+I think some are slowly catching on to the insanity... many are taking advantage of the CLR bridge and writing a lot more .NET / C# code.
+Of course that only works for Windows clients; no Mono support yet.
+Others are slowly catching onto AMQ, writing STOMP messaging code in ABL and interfacing with an external broker like ActiveMQ or RabbitMQ.
+Been there... done that (you're still writing ABL... eww).
+Others that still use ABL directly seem to have all these tools that generate ABL code for them from model-relationship diagrams (like UML) so they don't have to write so much boilerplate code; if that's not a sign of a language smell I don't know what is.

+I'm hoping to change all that, now, with the tool that I theorized in that old blog post - a Ruby adapter for OpenEdge using the DataMapper ORM framework.
 At the time I wrote that blog post I didn't have enough Ruby experience to extend an existing library, especially that does something bare-metal like talk to a database.
-That has changed, and I am now ready to present the alpha version of the theorized DataMapper adapter that I wrote about in that old blog post!
+That has changed, and I am proud to present the alpha version of this adapter for immediate testing.

 I hope that with some example code I can show how beautiful Ruby is compared to OpenEdge.
 My aspiration is that it causes a revolution where existing Progress developers stop writing ABL code and start using Ruby!
+Yeah, I like to set the bar high.

+I'm planning this post as part of a short series that will finally give me some closure on my OpenEdge ABL / Progress past and allow me to move on.
+After I'm finished I hope to be able to completely wipe OpenEdge from my mind and not visit the community anymore (I'm sure they'll appreciate it).
+I'd like to spend some time improving my Ruby and maybe learning some /Clojure|Erlang|Haskell/.

 <!-- more -->